-Due to political circumstances in former Czechoslovakia and his immigration, Hladík has not appeared on the international art radar until around 2008.
+Due to political circumstances in former Czechoslovakia and his relocation to Canada, Hladík has not appeared on the international art radar until around 2008.
 His early action/performance art has been discovered in 2010 and a comprehensive monography published in 2011.
-Consequently, his art has been acquired by prominent art museums and art institutions in the Czech Republic, including the National Gallery / Prague (2012), GASK (2016)/ Kutná Hora and GAVU (2016) / city of Cheb and the National Film Archive (2019) / Czech Republic.
-The genuine strength and originality of his work also attracted institutions and galleries in other countries - Germany, Romania, USA and Canada.
+Consequently, his art has been acquired by prominent art museums and art institutions in the Czech Republic, including the National Gallery in Prague (2012).
+The genuine strength and originality of his work also attracted institutions and galleries in other countries - Germany, Romania and USA.
 In 2020, his work has been acquired by the National Gallery of Canada.

 National Gallery of Canada, ca